Ceroc: Championships

 Ceroc Enterprises holds an annual UK Ceroc dance championship.
 This is held in London (currently at the Watford Colosseum) at the beginning of May with a mix of freestyle dancing and competitions.
-Competitions range from beginner oriented categories, such as the Lucky Dip (a Jack and Jill competition) and 'Ceroc X' where competitors are restricted to a set list of 8 basic moves, which they have to dance to different musical styles and are judged on performance and musicality.
+Competitions range from beginner oriented categories, such as the Lucky Dip (a Jack and Jill competition) and Ceroc X, where competitors are restricted to a set list of eight basic moves, which they have to dance to different musical styles and are judged on performance and musicality.

 In recent years, the Intermediate and Advanced Freestyle Categories have been merged into an All Stars category divided into three different age brackets.
 Above this there is still the Open category, and Top Cats, another Jack and Jill where individual competitors are judged rather than couples.
 Other categories include Aerials, Showcase, and Team Cabaret competitions.

 There are other championships held on a regional or franchise basis, for example the Midlands, Ceroc Scotland and Welsh champs, and the Australasian.

 Ceroc also hosts the European Neo-Blues Championships.
-This is held at the weekender 'Breeze' at the Pontins at Brean Sands in October, and includes an invitational Masters Jack and Jill, Blues Open, Blues DWAS, and Showcase categories.
+This is held at the Breeze weekend venue at the Pontins at Brean Sands in October, and includes an invitational Masters Jack and Jill, Blues Open, Blues DWAS, and Showcase categories.

-Weekenders
+Weekend events

-Ceroc hosts a number of 'Ceroc Escape' dance weekenders throughout the year, attracting hundreds of dancers from around the UK and Europe.
+Ceroc hosts a number of Ceroc Escape dance weekend events throughout the year, attracting hundreds of dancers from around the UK and Europe.
 Most of these take place at the Pontins holiday resorts at Camber Sands, at Southport and in Somerset.
-Other more luxurious weekenders are held at hotels, such as LUX and Swish.
+Other more luxurious events are held at hotels, such as LUX and Swish.
 Freestyle dancing begins on the Friday night and carries on until the Monday morning.
 During the day a range of classes and workshops is available with teachers from around the country.
 Most events have a Saturday-night cabaret, featuring teachers, competition and showcase performances.

-In 2005 Ceroc Enterprises completed the purchase of Rebel Roc, along with its annual dance weekender event at Pontins, Camber Sands.
-The first such event under the ownership of Ceroc Enterprises was Ceroc ‘Storm’ at Camber Sands in March 2006.
-Ceroc Enterprises has expanded its weekender offerings and took over weekender venues from JiveTime (Camber Sands) at the end of 2007 and Jive Addiction (Southport) in August 2008.
+In 2005 Ceroc Enterprises completed the purchase of Rebel Roc, along with its annual dance weekend event at Pontins, Camber Sands.
+The first such event under the ownership of Ceroc Enterprises was Ceroc 'Storm' at Camber Sands in March 2006.
+Ceroc Enterprises has expanded its weekend offerings and took over weekend venues from JiveTime (Camber Sands) at the end of 2007 and Jive Addiction (Southport) in August 2008.